-You must give your provider your TFN, USI (if you are commencing a new course on or after 1 January 2021 and not studying with OUA), name, date of birth and address.
+You must give your provider your TFN, USI, name, date of birth and address.
 Your details must match the information held with the ATO and the USI Registry System.
 If the details in your application don't match ATO records and the USI Registry System, you won't be able to access a FEE-HELP loan until you correct the error.

-The most common way to apply for a TFN is at a participating Australia Post outlet.
+The fastest way to apply for a TFN is online using myGovID (www.mygovid.gov.au).
 If you think you will not receive your TFN by the census date, you should call the ATO and ask for a Certificate of Application for a TFN, so that you can give this to your provider.
 You will not be able to access a FEE-HELP loan by providing the Australia Post receipt from your TFN application lodgement.
 Once you receive your TFN, you must give your TFN to your provider within 21 days or lose your access to FEE-HELP.